cisagov/bad-practices/README.md

 Join the [bad practices
 discussion](https://github.com/cisagov/bad-practices/discussions).
 We welcome
-feedback about our current catalog of bad practices, and want to hear your suggestions for additions.
+feedback about our current catalog of bad practices and want to hear your suggestions for additions.

 ## License ##